Baked Greek Meatballs with Feta (Video)

 PIN the Greek Meatballs to try them later!

-If you poke around a bit on my blog, it’s pretty obvious I’m a huge fan of Greek Food.
+If you poke around a bit on my blog, it’s obvious I’m a huge fan of Greek Food.
 And these Baked Greek Meatballs with Feta are a favorite I’ve made many times through the years!
 I don’t know if this type of meatball is authentically Greek, but it’s definitely loaded with Greek flavors.

 And the Greek Meatballs are an easy dish that won’t make you think about being on a diet.
 You can serve these meatballs as a main dish, but I’m sure they’ll disappear pretty quickly on a party buffet table as well.

 I do want to alert you that because the meatballs are gluten-free with no bread crumbs or oatmeal, some liquid will ooze out of the meat during the cooking process.
 Just expect that to happen, and you can even spoon the liquid off a time or two if you’d like.
-And if you’re patient and just keep cooking the meatballs even though the pan looks like a mess, the finished meatballs are delicious!

 What ingredients do you need?